-10 Debt financing structures
+9 Debt financing structures

 What types of debt are used to finance going-private or private equity transactions?
-Do margin loan restrictions affect the debt financing structure of these transactions?
-Are there any other restrictions in your jurisdiction on the use of debt financing for private equity transactions?
+What issues are raised by existing indebtedness at a potential target of a private equity transaction?
+Are there any financial assistance, margin loan or other restrictions in your jurisdiction on the use of debt financing or granting of security interests?

 LBOs generally involve senior bank debt, which is typically provided by commercial lending institutions in the form of a revolving credit facility and term loans (which are typically secured by the target's assets), and mezzanine debt, which is typically provided by private purchasers in the form of senior or senior-subordinated notes (or both), or by a public or rule 144A offering of high-yield bonds.

 In certain circumstances, mezzanine debt may be issued in conjunction with warrants to purchase equity in the target.
-Private equity transactions typically involve 'bridge-financing commitments' pursuant to which a commercial lending institution agrees to provide 'bridge' loans in the event that the mezzanine debt cannot be sold.
+Private equity transactions typically involve 'bridge-financing commitments' pursuant to which a commercial lending institution agrees to provide 'bridge' loans in the event that the mezzanine debt cannot be sold prior to the closing.